 The Security Realm, or authentication, indicates who can access the Jenkins environment.
 The other piece of the puzzle is Authorization, which indicates what they can access in the Jenkins environment.
 By default Jenkins supports a few different Authorization options:

 Behaves exactly the same as Jenkins <1.164.
 Namely, if a user has the "admin" role, they will be granted full control over the system, and otherwise (including anonymous users) will only have the read access.
-Do not use this setting for anything other than local test Jenkins masters.
+Do not use this setting for anything other than local test Jenkins controllers.

 In this mode, every logged-in user gets full control of Jenkins.
 Depending on an advanced option, anonymous users get read access to Jenkins, or no access at all.
 This mode is useful to force users to log in before taking actions, so that there is an audit trail of users' actions.